Yoshio Fujita: Early life and education

 Yoshio Fujita was born the oldest of five children in Mikuni in the Fukui Prefecture.
 His father was a writer and editor at a local newspaper and proficient in the Japanese poetry style of Waka.
 He described in an oral history interview that his early interest in the cosmos as coming from the constellations he could view from his home city:

 "My country is called snow country.
 In the wintertime, we have a lot of snow.
 And it's often cloudy, or snowy, and sometimes rainy.
 So it is very hard to see clear sky.
 But if it clears up, however, the sky is beautiful, wonderful constellations.
 And I was very happy to see with my naked eye a beautiful constellation.
 And first I was interested in constellations, and I got to know some details of stars."

 Fujita graduated high school in 1928 and went on to study mathematics and astronomy at the Tokyo Imperial University (now the University of Tokyo).
+He then began to focus more on his astronomies studies and when asked about the decision, is quoted as saying "I had the impression of beautiful constellations.
+Very simple thought I think."
 Between 1930 and 1931 he studied under the astronomers Yusuke Hagihara and Kiyotsugu Hirayama and executed an observational study of the spectrum of Eros at its close approach, using a small astrograph equipped with an objective prism.
 He graduated in the Department of Astronomy, Physics Division, in 1931.